 Similarly, you might find e-bikes with motors more powerful than 250W.
 You can buy and ride these, but not on public roads.

 Additional advice for cycling (including electric bikes) includes wearing adequate safety gear (such as a helmet and high-vis clothing), fitting a bell, not using your mobile phone while riding, pulling over when necessary to avoid long traffic jams, and riding in single-file, to the left of the lane, and within a cycling lane where available.
 However, none of these things are mandatory.

 Will the law on e-bikes change?

-In 2017 Halfords reported a 220 percent increase in e-bike sales, and the number of overall sales in Europe is expected to triple by 2022.
+As early as 2017 Halfords reported a 220 percent increase in e-bike sales, and the number of overall sales in Europe was at the time expected to triple by 2022.
 Electric bikes are becoming incredibly popular in the UK, and arguably more so in other parts of Europe.
 But that could mean that the old laws now need some attention.

 But the law does need to change according to campaigners.
 In particular, the current legal speed of 15.5mph is, in the eyes of some, too slow for the rider to be able to safely navigate busy roads.